yanu-ai/P0Person/docs/details.md

 You will be working primarily with the `.java` files in the `src` folder beginning with `Person201.java`.
 You will modify two programs/classes (`Person201.java`,  `Person201Demo.java`), and will run `Person201Nearby.java` to see if your changes are working.
 Then you will create a new program called `Person201Farthest.java`.

 Take a careful look at the main method you ran in `Person201Demo`.
 Note that it creates `Person201` **objects**.
-Those are defined in the `Person201.java` file using a **record**, rather than a **class**.
+Those are defined in the `Person201.java` file using a class.
 When you run the program `Person201Nearby` you  can  see that it reads data about persons from a file by calling the static `readFile` method defined in `Person201Utilities.java`.
 The particular file, `data/foodlarge.txt`, contains data about some made-up people; the file is in the `data` folder of your project and you can view it directly in Visual Studio Code.

-The main method you ran from `Person201Nearby` defines a query person and then search for all other persons in the provided data file `foodlarge.txt` that are _nearby_ to the query person, and print those people to the screen.
+The main method you ran from `Person201Nearby` defines a query person and then searches for all other persons in the provided data file `foodlarge.txt` that are _nearby_ to the query person, and print those people to the screen.

 ### Fix Person201

 Take a look at the `Person201.java` file.
-This is the Java record that defines `Person201` objects.
-In a Java `record`, instance variables are defined automatically by the variables specified in the `record` declaration/definition.
-So in this record you'll see four instance variables with identifiers `name`, `latitude`, `longitude`, and `eatery`.
-In the file `Person.java` you'll see what a Java class would look like with these instance variables explicitly declared at the beginning of the class definition with identifiers `myName`, `myLatitude`, `myLongitude`, and `myEatery`.
-The constructorin the `Person` class then assigns values to these instance variables explicitly.
-In a Java record, that assignmwent happens automatically.
+This is the Java class that defines `Person201` objects.
+In a Java `class` instance variables are defined as private by convention.
+In this class you'll see four instance variables with identifiers `name`, `latitude`, `longitude`, and `eatery`.

-Note the **instance variables** defined first outside of any methods in the `Person` class - every `Person` object has a value for each of these that can be accessed with the `.` operator.
-In the `Person201` record, the four instance variables are named explicitly in the record constructor.
-Both the class and the record have a `toString` method, though the one in the record `Person201` includes more stylistic information, e.g., using "S" for south and "N" for north.
+In the `Person201` class, the four instance variables are named explicitly in the constructor.
+The use of `this.latitude` means the instance variable as opposed to `latitude` which means the parameter to the constructor.

-You will need to add a default/no-parameter constructor to the `Person201` record.
-Based on the instructions, the body of this constructor will be
+You will need to add a default/no-parameter constructor to the `Person201` class.
+Based on the instructions, the body of this constructor will be as shown below.
+The use of `this(x,y,z,w)` is an implicit call of the constructor for `Person201` that has parameters.
 ```
     this("Owen", 35.99, 79.9, "Dain's Place");
 ```